daisukeeita/CLang-Tutorial/docs/Chapter 2 - C Fundamentals/Fundamentals.md

 The word `int` just before `main` indicates that the `main` function returns and integer value.
 The word `void` in parenthesis indicates that `main` has no arguments.

+#### Statements

+A statement is a command to be executed when the program runs.
+The _main.c_ program uses only one kind of statement, the `return` statement.
+Asking a function to perform its assigned task is known as **_function call_**.
+An example of a function call is the `printf()` that prints a string.

+C requires that each statement end with a semicolon.
+The semicolon shows the compiler where the statement ends; since statements can continue over several lines, it's not always obvious where they end.
+Directives on the other hand, are normally on line long, and they don't end with a semicolon.